boneitis/scratchpad/README.md

 # scratchpad
-A digital scratchpad of notes jotted down to tend to and plug *immediate* holes in my knowledgespace and pasted here for easy access from any device, anywhere.
+A digital scratchpad of notes jotted down to plug *immediate* holes in my knowledgespace and pasted here for easy access from any device, anywhere.

 Utilize as a baseline for learning at your own developmental misadventure.